Hiking Shoes vs Boots: Pros and Cons and Which You Should Choose

 Traction

-Many hiking boots feature outsoles with deep multi-directional lugs and that grip on most surfaces.
+Many hiking boots feature outsoles with deep multi-directional lugs and hard-wearing rubber that grip on most surfaces.
 Many hiking shoes also have grippy outer soles made from the same materials as hiking boot outsoles, but they tend to have less aggressive lugs which mean that they don’t deal so well with mud and debris.

 Uppers